The 10 Best Portable Pieces of Equipment for Trainers

-If you’re a new personal trainer, it’s time to pull together your toolkit — especially if you freelance.
-Sure, our bodies are amazing, built-in equipment free of charge, and clients can certainly progress through bodyweight exercises like push-ups and crunches.
-But to keep them motivated, you can’t stop there.
+If you’re a new personal trainer, it’s time to put together your toolkit — especially if you freelance.
+Sure, our bodies are amazing and can act as free, built-in equipment that clients can certainly use to progress through bodyweight exercises like push-ups and crunches; but to keep them motivated, you can’t stop there.

-You want equipment that will exceed their expectations and help you facilitate a complete, varietal program.
+You want equipment that will exceed their expectations and help you facilitate a complete program that is rooted in variety.

-It’s not only about what’s hip and fun but also what’s high quality, practical, and cost-effective.
+It’s not only about what’s hip and fun but also about what’s high-quality, practical, and cost-effective.
 Plus, won’t your life be a whole lot easier if you can carry your gear around town?

 To give you an idea of what’s out there, here’s a list of the best portable equipment that personal trainers use with (and without) their clients.
 You may be surprised to find that many of these tools are old school.
 You know what they say: Why mess with a good thing?

 Once you have your equipment in tow, you’ll need a software platform that will help you manage your business and your clients effortlessly.
 Request a demo of our All-in-One Fitness Business Software platform today to find out how our software can help you run your business better.

 Your clients can use these stretchy bands in several ways: for resistance during strength-building exercises, to perform pull-ups and other bodyweight workouts, and to achieve proper form — especially during an otherwise difficult stretch or reach.
 These simple bands vary in thickness for different levels of resistance.